ABDarif/VangtiChai/README.md

 ## *Abdullah Arif*

-**VangtiChai** An app that takes an amount of money as input & shows how many notes are needed to meet that specified amount.
+**VangtiChai** is an app that takes an amount of money as input & shows how many notes are needed to meet that specified amount.

 Time spent: **10** hours